 - Give Me Liberty and the various Martha Washington sequels (with Dave Gibbons)

-- The Big Guy And Rusty The Boy Robot and Hard Boiled (with Geof Darrow)
+- The Big Guy and Rusty the Boy Robot and Hard Boiled (with Geof Darrow)

-- Wolverine's first limited series
+- Wolverine's first limited series (written by Chris Claremont)

-Frank Miller is also known for writing Robocop 2
+Frank Miller is also known for writing RoboCop 2

-and 3 (though is at pains to point out both suffered from extensive Executive Meddling
+(though is at pains to point out both suffered from extensive Executive Meddling

 ).
 He also co-directed and wrote the film adaptation of Sin City